shrujann/BTO-Management-System/README.md

-# SC2002 Project
+# 🏘️ SC2002 Build-To-Order (BTO) Management System

-## 1. Introduction
+## 📌 1.
+Introduction

 ### Project Overview

-This project is a **BTO Management System** built in Java.
+This project is a **Build-To-Order (BTO) Management System** built in Java.
 It manages the application and processing of BTO (Build-To-Order) projects, with the ability to handle users (Applicants, Officers, Managers), project data, applications, and user enquiries through various CSV files.

 ### Purpose